bcrowell/bcrowell.github.io/faster_than_light/index.md

 The converse is also true: if two vectors have the same measure, then we can always turn one into the other by some change in our frame of reference.
-For spacetime vectors in 3+1 dimensions, this may require some combination of a rotation and a change in your state of motion.[^1] Two such vectors, which have the same interval, can be considered equivalent.
+For spacetime vectors in 3+1 dimensions, this may require some combination of a rotation and a change in your state of motion.[^benjamin_button] Two such vectors, which have the same interval, can be considered equivalent.

 What makes time different from space